Berlin yodel school revamping alpine sound of music

 Kutzke, however, can both sing and yodel, and has showcased her talents on German national television and in clubs.

-Under the performing name Kutzkelina, the singer experiments with yodeling and dub music - a genre of emphatic bass beats that grew out of reggae.
+Under the performing name Kutzkelina, the singer experiments with yodelling and dub music - a genre of emphatic bass beats that grew out of reggae.

-The result is a brand of yodeling you can dance to and that recasts the trilling song for the warehouses, power plants and concrete basements that house Berlin's club scene.
+The result is a brand of yodelling you can dance to and that recasts the trilling song for the warehouses, power plants and concrete basements that house Berlin's club scene.

-"The echo element in dub fits well with the echo in yodeling.
+"The echo element in dub fits well with the echo in yodelling.
 Single phrases and echoes are used and then sampled," Kutzke said.

-"But yodeling can also be sung to jazz and classical music -- there are really no limits to it.
+"But yodelling can also be sung to jazz and classical music -- there are really no limits to it.
 I want to show the diversity," she said.

 EVIL SPIRITS

-Aside from its musical versatility, yodeling also serves other purposes, far removed from its alpine form.
+Aside from its musical versatility, yodelling also serves other purposes, far removed from its alpine form.

 The cry is used by African tribes to ward off evil spirits, Kutzke said.

-"The idea was that wherever a yodeler was singing there would be no room for demons," she explained.
+"The idea was that wherever a yodeller was singing there would be no room for demons," she explained.

 To hear the hollering of five yodellers in the small hairdressing salon, it is easy to understand why -- it is impossible to yodel quietly.

-For the urban yodeler, the volume of the technique can be a stress buster for the strains of modern life.
+For the urban yodeller, the volume of the technique can be a stress buster for the strains of modern life.

-"In yodeling there's this 'Aha!' factor, when you realize 'I can sing loudly -- I'm allowed to sing loudly!'"
+"In yodelling there's this 'Aha!' factor, when you realise 'I can sing loudly -- I'm allowed to sing loudly!'"

-But this aspect of yodeling can also be a curse - suitable practicing space for yodellers is hard to come by in the crowded city.
+But this aspect of yodelling can also be a curse - suitable practising space for yodellers is hard to come by in the crowded city.

-Kutzke recommends her students practice in the closed-off space of their car to avoid annoying others with their yodeling endeavors -- if they want, that is.
+Kutzke recommends her students practise in the closed-off space of their car to avoid annoying others with their yodelling endeavours -- if they want, that is.

-"Some people just decide they don't care about their neighbors," she said.
+"Some people just decide they don't care about their neighbours," she said.

 (Reporting by Alice Baghdjian, editing by Paul)